abharku/SpringBootAuthentication/README.md

 Use the token received from signin/Signup method and click the Authorize button on Swagger-ui

-In the text box add "Bearer <token>".
+In the text box add

+# Bearer token (Replace token with token received)

 After this you will be able to access get api/v1/users/{int} method which is the only method secured by auth header